Experienced Divorce Attorney in California

 Aside from simply terminating the marital status of the parties, the California family court has the authority to make a litany of ancillary orders in marital dissolution proceedings as well.

 Spouses are able to request spousal support and attorney’s fees in divorce proceedings, bringing the income and, sometimes, earning capacity of the parties into question.
 A spousal support attorney can help divorcing spouses understand the various issues that tend to arise in such proceedings, such as proving self-employment income of a spouse and imputing income to a spouse.

 If the parties share children born during the marriage, the court will likely make orders regarding child custody and visitation as well as child support.
 However, if the parties later have a child together following completion of the divorce case, they may file a paternity action in order to determine the rights and responsibilities owed to that child.

 If either party engages in acts of domestic violence during the divorce process, or did engage in such acts during the marriage, either party can file a request for a domestic violence restraining order in the divorce case, and if either party violates a family court order subject to enforcement by a contempt action, the contempt can be filed in the divorce case.

-Further, if child custody and visitation orders are issued in the divorce case and either party later seeks to modify said orders, the modification request would be filed in the divorce case, as the court retains jurisdiction over child custody until relinquished.
+Further, if child custody orders are issued in the divorce case and either party later seeks to modify said orders, the modification request would be filed in the divorce case, as the court retains jurisdiction over child custody until relinquished.
 Under such circumstances, it is advisable to contact a custody modification attorney, parental alienation attorney, or family law attorney skilled in move away requests to answer any questions you may have about your rights.